 A bit about me

-I’m Jamila Keenadiid, a Systemic and Family Psychotherapist with a warm, collaborative, and curious approach.
+Hi, I’m Jamila Keenadiid, a Systemic and Family Psychotherapist with a warm, collaborative, and curious style.

 My Approach

-I bring warmth, flexibility and presence to each session, tailoring the process to meet your unique needs as an individual, couple, or family.
-My work is collaborative and systemic, meaning we’ll consider both your personal experiences and the broader dynamics shaping your life.
+I bring warmth, presence and curiosity to each session, tailoring the therapeutic approach to meet your unique needs as an individual, couple, or family.
+My work is collaborative and systemic, meaning we will work together to shape the therapeutic process, and relationship.
+Together, we will consider both your personal experiences and the broader dynamics shaping your life, how these interact and impact the problems you are facing.

 I welcome clients from all walks of life and strive to create a space where you feel safe, valued, and understood.
-Coming from a Black and Minority Ethnic (BME) background myself, I get that being part of an ethnic or religious minority can come with its own unique set of challenges.
-Whether it’s managing cultural expectations, faith-related struggles, or just figuring out how to navigate life in a multicultural society, I’m here to create a space where all aspects of who you are can be heard and understood.
-If faith is important to you, I’ll work with your beliefs, spirituality, and cultural values in a way that feels right for you.
+Coming from a minority ethnic and religious background myself, I get that being part of a minority background can come with its own unique set of strenghts and challenges.
+Whether it’s managing cultural expectations, faith-related or identity struggles, I’m here to create a space where all aspects of who you are can be heard and understood.
+We'll consider which aspects of your identity are most important and/or most impactful in your life and the problems you are facing in a way that feels respectful to you.

 What Therapy Might Look Like

 I work with individuals, couples, and families who are ready to create meaningful changes in their lives and relationships.
-Together, we may uncover new insights, enhance communication, strengthen the quality of your relationships, or explore tools for navigating life’s challenges with a greater sense of direction and ease.
+Together, we may uncover new insights about underlying drivers to bothersome symptoms or behavioural patterns, work on enhancing communication and the quality of your relationships, or explore helpful tools for navigating life’s challenges with a greater sense of control and ease.

-Therapy isn’t about having all the answers or fixing everything overnight—it’s about slowing down and building a deeper understanding of yourself, your loved ones, and your experiences.
+Therapy really isn’t about having all the answers or fixing everything overnight (if only!) —it’s about slowing down and building a deeper understanding of yourself, your loved ones, and your experiences.
 In our first session, we’ll discuss what brings you to therapy, your hopes and goals, and begin developing a deeper understanding of your problems and needs.

 Get in Touch